Hebridean Brewing Company: Marketing

 The cask ales are available in various pubs around Britain and at British beer festivals.
 The filtered bottled ales are sold in the Scotland and specialist beer outlets in Britain.
 The company also distributes for domestic consumption, food service, retailing, and wholesale.

-Advertising

-In 2006, the Brewery ran an advertising campaign in the Publican Magazine, a trade publication that focuses on developing and advertising local trade.
-The advertising campaign ran from early September to Christmas.
-The company also ran an advert in the Spring, 2007 edition of the Highlands and Western Isles' CAMRA (Campaign for real ale) newsletter.
-The half page spread advert consisted of the company listing five of its beers and ales, including its new Seaforth Ale.

 Sponsorship

 The Hebridean Brewing Company sponsors the Sail Hebrides Maritime Festival.
 A boating festival that focuses on yachting and sailing.
 The company specifically supports the festival by sponsoring a rowing boat race where teams of three compete against each other in and around the Isle of Lewis for the Hebridean Brewing Company Prize.

 The firm also sponsors the Stornoway Running and Athletics Club.
 Including its 'Half-Marathon' (Approx. 13 miles) which takes place on an on-road off-road course around Stornoway and Lews Castle.
 Since 2003, the Hebridean Brewing Company has sponsored and produced a beer specifically for the Hebridean Celtic Festival.
 The music festival aims to celebrate the Celtic culture of Scotland as well as the Isle of Lewis.
 The beer that the brewery has made for the annual event is called the Celtic Festivale.